Mangrove-Web-Development/inspiration/collections/_posts/2023-08-24-inspiration-mobility-names-claire-broido-johnson-as-chief-operating-officer-and-mark-richardson-as-managing-director-fleet.md

 ---
 *DC-Based Electrification Accelerator*™ *Adds Key Executives to Meet Growing Demand for Vendor-Neutral EV Fleet Management and Charging Infrastructure Solutions*

-WASHINGTON--([BUSINESS WIRE](http://www.businesswire.com/))-- Inspiration Mobility (“Inspiration”), the first Electrification Accelerator™, announced today that it has expanded its leadership team to include Claire Broido Johnson, a climate tech leader who co-founded SunEdison, as Chief Operating Officer, and Mark Richardson, a global automotive and fleet expert, as Managing Director, Fleet.
+WASHINGTON–([BUSINESS WIRE](http://www.businesswire.com/))– Inspiration Mobility (“Inspiration”), the first Electrification Accelerator™, announced today that it has expanded its leadership team to include Claire Broido Johnson, a climate tech leader who co-founded SunEdison, as Chief Operating Officer, and Mark Richardson, a global automotive and fleet expert, as Managing Director, Fleet.

 Both Broido Johnson and Richardson will support Inspiration as it scales to meet increasing demand to decarbonize commercial transportation through electrification.